Francisco Alvarado Basterrechea (CL/FR) – cli cli cli tla

 Francisco Alvarado Basterrechea about his piano piece “cli cli cli tla”

-„Beethoven’s 5th symphony has always been an exemple of how can you make the best out of musical material.
-The very well known motif of the first mouvement of the symphony is used in many different ways, continuously bringing something new to the musical discours.
+“Beethoven’s 5th Symphony has always been an exemple of how can you make the best out of musical material.
+The very well known motive of the first movement of the Symphony is used in many different ways, continuously bringing something new to the musical discours.

-In this piece I tried to isolate this motif and present it in my own style, starting by the sound itself, as the piano is prepared with different objets.
-The motif is stretched or compressed, forming patterns in a way that’s impossible to recognise the original music.
+In this piece I tried to isolate this motive and present it in my own style, starting by the sound itself, as the piano is prepared with different objects.
+The motive is stretched or compressed, forming patterns in a way that it is impossible to recognise the original music.
 As new patterns appear, a complex network of rhythm and pitches is formed, until a sudden break.
-From this point on, a quieter moment allows the progressive and disconnected installation of a quote of the Symphony’s second mouvement.
-The quote reveals itself at the end, but not as one could expect…“
+From this point on, a quieter moment allows the progressive and disconnected installation of a quote of the Symphony’s second movement.
+The quote reveals itself at the end, but not as one could expect… “

 Piano piece „cli cli cli tla“ – in concert:

 29th November 2018 – world premeire – Bundeskunsthalle Bonn – Susanne Kessel, piano

 14th Dezember 2018 – Klavierhaus Klavins Bonn – Susanne Kessel, piano

 6th June 2019 – Galerie Wechselstrom, Vienna – Susanne Kessel, piano

 16th June 2021 – Musikhochschule Detmold – Álvaro Madariaga, piano